Skip to main content

 Becoming humble about that trade-off was the harder part.
 I had built an identity around owning the stack.
 Letting go of it for the right reason — member experience — was the actual decision.

-Should I have spent 35 days vibe-coding before fixing the content problem?
+Did I waste 35 days vibe-coding before fixing the content gap?

 I asked myself this directly during the session: did I waste 35 days?
 My answer was no — but not because the output was great.
 The 35 days built the habit.
 Vibe-coding is now ingrained.
 I show up even on days I do not want to.
 That consistency is the foundation everything else gets built on top of.